takagi/cl-ply/README.markdown

 ### [Macro] with-ply-for-reading

-    WITH-PLY-FOR-READING (ply filespec) form* => results
+    WITH-PLY-FOR-READING (var filespec) form* => results

-Opens a file stream named by `filespec` and create a ply object, reading PLY headers from the file.
-The ply object is bound to `ply` variable. `with-ply` evaluates `form` as an implicit progn with `ply` and returns the result values.
+Opens a file stream named by `filespec` and creates a plyfile object, reading PLY headers from the file.
+The plyfile object is bound to `var`. `with-ply` evaluates `form` as an implicit progn with `var` and returns the result values.
 When control leaves the forms, either normally and abnormally, the file stream is automatically closed.

 ### [Function] ply-open-for-reading

-    OPEN-PLY-FOR-READING filespec => ply object
+    OPEN-PLY-FOR-READING filespec => plyfile

-bla bla bla.
+Opens a file stream named by `filespec`, creates a plyfile object and returns it.
+The plyfile object should be closed after its use.

 ### [Function] ply-close

-    PLY-CLOSE ply => result
+    PLY-CLOSE plyfile => result

-bla bla bla.
+Closes the plyfile object `plyfile`.
+The return value is that of standard's `close` function.

 ### [Function] ply-element-names

-    PLY-ELEMENT-NAMES ply => element-names
+    PLY-ELEMENT-NAMES plyfile => element-names

-Returns all names of elements in `ply`.
+Returns all names of elements in `plyfile`.

 ### [Function] ply-element-size

-    PLY-ELEMENT-SIZE ply element-name => size
+    PLY-ELEMENT-SIZE plyfile element-name => size

-Returns the number of elements named by `element-name` in `ply`.
+Returns the number of elements named by `element-name` in `plyfile`.

 ### [Function] ply-read-element

-    PLY-READ-ELEMENT ply element-name => result
+    PLY-READ-ELEMENT plyfile element-name => result

-Reads an element of `element-name` from `ply` and returns as a list of its properties.
+Reads an element of `element-name` from `plyfile` and returns as a list of its properties.

 ### [Function] ply-comments

-    PLY-COMMENTS ply => comments
+    PLY-COMMENTS plyfile => comments

-Returns a list of comments in `ply`.
+Returns a list of comments in `plyfile`.

 ### [Function] ply-obj-info

-    PLY-OBJ-INFO ply => obj_info
+    PLY-OBJ-INFO plyfile => obj_info

-Returns object information in `ply`.
+Returns object information in `plyfile`.

 ## FAQ